Changes to Financial Aid Awards

-Students who expect to receive funding from external sources, such as private scholarships or sponsorships, should contact the Office of Admissions and Financial Ad to report the amount of support expected.
+Students who expect to receive funding from external sources, such as private scholarships or sponsorships, should contact the Financial Aid Office to report the amount of support expected.
 Federal student aid regulations require the College to consider all types of assistance when determining the student’s financial aid awards.
 In cases where adjustments become necessary after the College becomes aware of any external assistance, the College will always try to first adjust a student’s loan or Federal Work Study funding before adjusting any grant or scholarship funding.

 Changes sometimes occur during the academic year that can affect the family's ability to contribute financially toward the student’s education.
-A review of the family’s special circumstances can be requested by contacting the Office of Admissions and Financial Aid.
+A review of the family’s special circumstances can be requested by contacting the Financial Aid Office.
 You must document the circumstances you feel deserve consideration.
-Examples of these conditions include: medical bills, unemployment, divorce/separation, death of a spouse or parent, disability of family members, change in employment earnings, loss of income or benefits.
+Examples of these conditions include: medical bills, unemployment, divorce/separation, death of a spouse or parent, disability of family members, an unplanned change in employment earnings, loss of income or benefits.

-Throughout the financial aid application process, students and parents may be required to submit documents to the Office of Admissions and Financial Aid in support of the student’s FAFSA.
+Throughout the financial aid application process, students and parents may be required to submit documents to the Financial Aid Office in support of the student’s FAFSA.
 Most of the documents will require the student’s signature, and in some cases will also require the signature of a parent or spouse.
 Please keep in mind that signing someone else’s name is considered fraud.
 Any student whose documents are suspected of containing fraudulent signatures will be required to submit new materials with a notarized signature.
-The Office of Financial Aid also reserves the right to discontinue the processing of any application where fraud is suspected.
+The Financial Aid Office also reserves the right to discontinue the processing of any application where fraud is suspected.
 In cases where fraud is suspected, the U.S. Department of Education’s Office of the Inspector General will also be notified.
 Any questions regarding this information should be referred to the Director of Financial Aid.

 For additional information, please contact us: